 Our Toolbox includes handbooks, guides, digital and mapping toolkits, and similar resources designed to help in step-by-step practice in various areas of civic engagement, public problem solving, consensus building, and collaboration.
-Some are directly relevant to those areas covered within CivicGreen, while others are more general but may also have application in these areas.
+Most are directly relevant to those areas covered within CivicGreen, while some are more general but may also have application in these areas.

 As in a carpenter’s toolbox, some tools are better for some uses than others.
 Some are state-of-the art, while others may need updating but still can help jerry rig a workable solution.
 Some, of course, may be truly outdated, because social and ecological complexity have far outrun our wrenches and sprockets, and because values of equity, inclusion, and environmental justice require that we think outside the usual democratic toolbox.